cap-ntu/ML-Model-CI/modelci/hub/client/README.md

 profiler.diagnose()
 ```

-the profiling result looks like,
+The profiling result looks like,

 ```bash